 In August 2025, Carpenter released her seventh album "Man's Best Friend" and made her debut as a record producer, co-producing all tracks with Jack Antonoff and John Ryan.
 The album debuted at #1 on the Billboard 200 and in 18 countries.

 "Manchild," the lead single, became her second number-one hit on the Hot 100.
 Critics compared the album's sonic landscape to ABBA and Fleetwood Mac's "Tusk" — a far cry from her Disney pop origins.
 At the 2026 Grammys it earned six nominations, including Album of the Year.
-She went home empty-handed — a widely discussed "snub" — but still performed "Manchild" on one of the ceremony's most memorable stages, dressed as a pilot walking down luggage conveyor belts atop a massive airplane set piece.
+She went home empty-handed — a widely discussed "snub" — but delivered one of the night's most memorable performances: "Manchild," sung in a pilot's uniform while walking down luggage conveyor belts atop a massive airplane set piece.

 The producer credit matters.
-Type 3s don't just want to be the face.
-They want to build the machine.
-Stepping behind the board signals a shift from performer to architect — someone who controls the product rather than just delivering it.
+Achievers don't only want to be the face; they want to build the machine.
+Stepping behind the board is a shift from performer to architect — controlling the product, not just delivering it.

 The Muppets: Achievement Beyond the Resume